 The requirements for maintaining your onboarding status are:

 - 10 hours of online and attendance at research related educational offerings (these workshops can be either offered by Penn or by an external vendor).

-- Applications for renewal status can be found in the Penn CR Application for Onboarding and Certification.
+- Applications for renewal status can be found in the CR Continued Training Submission Form.